-Updated: 05/09/22
+Updated: 05/15/2023

-Thankfully most credit card issuers only pull one of your three credit reports.
+Thankfully, most credit card issuers only pull one of your three credit reports.
 So you can apply for multiple credit cards by making sure you split up the credit inquiries between the three credit bureaus by choosing the right banks.

 Here’s a list of which credit bureau each credit card issuer usually pulls.
-Alternatively, you can check out our credit card database where users report real-time information on which credit bureau was pulled on their recent applications.
+Alternatively, you can check out our Credit Card Database where users report real-time information on which credit bureau was pulled on their recent applications.

-Col trick on how you can trick the bank to pull a different credit bureau
+Cool trick on how you can trick the bank to pull a different credit bureau

 American Express